Blood on the Tracks: Background and recording

-Recording sessions

 Dylan commenced recording at A & R Recording Studios in New York City on September 16, 1974.
 Bernstein has stated "the theme of returning ran through the sessions", so "it made a lot of sense to do it at A&R".
 A & R Studios was the former Columbia Records "Studio A", where Dylan had recorded six albums in the 1960s.
 The musicians quickly realized that Dylan was taking a "spontaneous" approach to recording.
-The session engineer, Phil Ramone, later said that Dylan transitioned from one song to another as if they were part of a medley.
-Ramone noted:
+The producer, Phil Ramone, later said that Dylan transitioned from one song to another as if they were part of a medley.
+Ramone noted: "Sometimes he will have several bars, and in the next version, he will change his mind about how many bars there should be in between a verse.
+Or eliminate a verse.
+Or add a chorus when you don't expect."

-Eric Weissberg and his band, Deliverance, originally recruited as session men, were rejected after two days of recording because they could not keep up with Dylan's pace.
+Eric Weissberg and his band, Deliverance, originally recruited as session men, were rejected after one day of recording because they could not keep up with Dylan's pace.
 Dylan retained bassist Tony Brown from the band, and soon added organist Paul Griffin (who had also worked on Highway 61 Revisited and Blonde on Blonde) and steel guitarist Buddy Cage.
 After ten days and four sessions with the current lineup, Dylan had finished recording and mixing, and, by November, had cut a test pressing of the album.
 Columbia began to prepare to release the album before Christmas.

 Dylan played the test pressing for his brother, David Zimmerman, who persuaded Dylan the album would not sell because the overall sound was too stark.
 Robert Christgau also heard the early version of the album and called it "a sellout to the memory of Dylan's pre-electric period".
 At his brother's urging, Dylan agreed to re-record five of the album's songs in Sound 80 in Minneapolis, with backing musicians recruited by David.
 The new takes were accomplished in two days at the end of December 1974.
 Blood on the Tracks was released into stores on January 20, 1975.
 The version on the original test pressing was given a limited release in 2019 for Record Store Day.